Mesh generation: Adaptive grid

 A problem in solving partial differential equations using previous methods is that the grid is constructed and the points are distributed in the physical domain before details of the solution is known.
 So the grid may or may not be the best for the given problem.

 Adaptive methods are used to improve the accuracy of the solutions.
 The adaptive method is referred to as ‘h’ method if mesh refinement is used, ‘r’ method if the number of grid point is fixed and not redistributed and ‘p’ if the order of solution scheme is increased in finite-element theory.
 The multi dimensional problems using the equidistribution scheme can be accomplished in several ways.
 The simplest to understand are the Poisson Grid Generators with control function based on the equidistribution of the weight function with the diffusion set as a multiple of desired cell volume.
 The equidistribution scheme can also be applied to the unstructured problem.
 The problem is the connectivity hampers if mesh point movement is very large.

 Steady flow and the time-accurate flow calculation can be solved through this adaptive method.
 The grid is refined and after a predetermined number of iteration in order to adapt it in a steady flow problem.
 The grid will stop adjusting to the changes once the solution converges.
 In time accurate case coupling of the partial differential equations of the physical problem and those describing the grid movement is required.

+Image-based meshing

+Machine learning in mesh generation

+Recent advances in artificial intelligence (AI) and machine learning (ML) have significantly impacted mesh generation, automating traditionally labor-intensive processes and improving accuracy in computational simulations.
+AI-driven techniques, such as neural networks and reinforcement learning, can predict optimal mesh configurations, adaptively refine meshes, and reduce manual intervention in finite element analysis (FEA) and computational fluid dynamics (CFD).

+Companies like NVIDIA, Ansys, and Siemens have integrated AI-based mesh generation tools into their simulation software, accelerating workflows in aerospace, automotive, and biomedical engineering.